 will need to swim daily, you can go ahead and jump right in 🏊♂️

 6. If you can’t swim, what about taking a shower?!

 Cleanliness plays a vital part in our deen and plus, it’s unhygienic to not shower especially when you're living in a country as humid as this 😂 Showering will not only allow you to cleanse yourself but you’re able to cool yourself down after a humid day.
 That's a win-win situation!
 Just remember not to sneak a sip (or accidentally gulp!) a handful of tap water.
 (Flashback to our primary school days.
 We’ve all accidentally swallowed some, haven’t we? 😅)

 Not really.
 During the fasting month, we’re encouraged to limit our eating not only during the day but also throughout the night.
 We’re encouraged to increase our worship, especially throughout the night.
-You might see Muslims doing congregational prayers (or Jemaah prayers) at void decks, fields and even in some multi-story carparks.
+You might see Muslims doing congregational prayers (or Jemaah prayers) at void decks, fields and even in some multi-storey carparks.
 Think of it this way, food provides you with short-term satisfaction (feeling full throughout the night).
-Worshipping our creator provides us with long-term satisfaction (collating rewards for the hereafter) 😌❤️.
+Worshipping our Creator provides us with long-term satisfaction (collating rewards for the hereafter) 😌❤️

 Hopefully, some of yours or your friend's queries have been answered!
 The list of rather curious questions never seems to end, especially during Ramadan.
 Other than focusing on our fasts, I'm sure we all have various priorities we'll need to allocate time for.
 With proper time management and self-discipline, we will be able to overcome all these hurdles with ease during the fasting month insyaAllah.
 May it be a blessed Ramadan for us! ✨